 iDocQ will take place this year in Edinburgh on Thursday 3rd May 2018.
 Established in 2011, iDocQ is the longest running UK colloquium for doctoral students in Information Science and related subjects.
 Continue reading

 The Ways of being in a digital age review conference is currently underway at the University of Liverpool.
 The conference closes the UK Economic and Social Research Council (ESRC) project Ways of being in a digital age.
 The project was commissioned by the ESRC in 2016 to help identify and prioritise future areas and methods for research on the social, economic, political, psychological and cultural impacts of digital media and technologies.

-conference is Centre for Social Informatics PhD student Alicja Pawluczuk.
+Amongst the delegates at the conference is Centre for Social Informatics PhD student Alicja Pawluczuk.
 At the conference Alicja is presenting a paper that she has co-authored with the members of her supervision team: Dr Gemma Webster, Dr Colin Smith and myself.
 The paper is entitled ‘Digital culture co-creation: capturing the social impact of small-scale community projects’.
 The slides are available on SlideShare and below.

-my research group have participated in a number of events, both in Edinburgh and beyond.
+It’s currently conference season in academia and over the past couple of weeks the staff and research students from my research group have participated in a number of events, both in Edinburgh and beyond.
 Indeed PhD student Alicja Pawluczuk is still on the road this week, flying the flag for the Centre for Social Informatics at the 2017 British HCI Conference, organised by the HCI research groups at the University of Sunderland and Edinburgh Napier University in conjunction with the Interaction Specialist Group of BCS.
 Continue reading